 How do you get backlinks?

-- You can check the backlink profile of your competitors page by copying and pasting the link into Ahrefs or SEMrush, from there you can go to each of the sites that are linking to them and try to get a backlink to your site.
+- From there, look at each of the sites that are linking to them and try to get a backlink to your site.

 - You can also buy expiring domains and 301 redirect them to your site.
 You will get all the SEO juice that those domains had built. <— This is a very undervalued resource, provided that you find good domains.
 As an added plus, if you buy domains in your niche, you can redirect all their traffic to your site.